christianwach/cli-tools-for-civicrm/README.md

 As above, use `wp help civicrm <command>` for full details and examples.

+### Composite Commands

+There are two special cases in the set of old commands:

+* `wp civicrm install`
+* `wp civicrm upgrade`

+These are both composite commands.

-### The `wp civicrm upgrade` Command
+The `wp civicrm install` command calls the following sequence:

+1. `wp civicrm core install`
+2. `wp civicrm core activate`

-A special case is `wp civicrm upgrade` which is a composite command - it actually calls the following sequence:
+The `wp civicrm upgrade` command calls the following sequence:

 1. `wp civicrm core backup`
 2. `wp civicrm core update`
 3. `wp civicrm core update-db`

-It is preferable to call the new commands individually in the same sequence, but there may also be a case for a set of composite commands like this for common sequences of tasks.
-I'm open to persuasion on this.
+In my view it is preferable to call the new commands individually in the same sequence - but there may also be a case for a set of composite commands like these for common sequences of tasks.
+I'm open to persuasion on this, but would like to hear a good reason to keep them in the long term.